 The traditional BSN is for students with no prior nursing experience.

-The 2nd Bachelors Degree Accelerated track allows individuals who have earned a Bachelors Degree in another field the opportunity to complete the course of study for a BSN Degree in one year.
+The 2nd Bachelors Degree Accelerated option allows individuals who have earned a Bachelors Degree in another field the opportunity to complete the course of study for a BSN Degree in one year.

-The RN to BSN track is specially designed for registered nurses.
-The track features reduced nursing clinical hours, and clinical experiences are designed to accommodate individual learning goals.
+The RN to BSN option is specially designed for registered nurses.
+The option features reduced nursing clinical hours, and clinical experiences are designed to accommodate individual learning goals.
 The length of study depends on previous college credits and courses needed to fulfill BSN requirements.
 Most RNs with an associate degree can complete the BSN program in two years of full-time study.

 Accredited by ACEN

 The BSN program is accredited by the Accreditation Commission for Education in Nursing, 3343 Peachtree Rd, NE, Suite #850, Atlanta, GA 30326, Telephone: (404) 975-5000, http://acenursing.org/.